benjaminmeadmore/fargate-app/README.md

-# flask 'hello-world' app
+# 'hello-world' flask app w/ Terraform

+This project is an example of deploying a containerized flask service running on [ECS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html), with [Github Actions](https://github.com/features/actions) triggering orchestration and [Terraform](https://www.terraform.io/) for provisioning.

-This was a fun project to work on - having not worked with ECS too much in the past getting the containers activated correctly was a cruel master.
-As always, networking reamins the most challenging aspect from an abstraction point of view.
+All in all it was a fun project to work on over one week - having not worked with ECS too much in the past getting the containers activated correctly was a cruel master.
+As always, networking reamins the most challenging aspect from any abstracted point of view.
 Definitely learnt alot along the way!

 ## Usage